Why make a complaint?

 - there is risk of serious harm or issues of significant public interest.

 If we accept a complaint without the consumer’s consent, the Act requires us to notify the consumer of this decision.
-We also seek to involve the consumer in the resolution of the complaint as early as possible, whenever possible, to uphold their rights and the mental health principles outlined in the Act.
+We will also seek to involve the consumer in the resolution of the complaint as early as possible, whenever possible, to uphold their rights and the mental health principles outlined in the Act.